dasong666/camel-spring-boot-examples/amq-alerts/README.md

 # Installation
 - Clone the parent repo ```camel-spring-boot-examples```
 - A sample shell script is included in the home directory of repo ```amq-alerts/mycurl.sh```
 - Note: the script is pointing to a local instance of ActiveMQ/Artemis.
-Please update the according to your own environment.
+Please update the env variables ($AMQUSER, $AMQPASWD, $AMQHOST) with your specific environment.
 - Edit ```src/main/resources/application.properties``` with following changes according to your specific environment
 - Update the property ```management.endpoints.config``` to point to the absolute path containing ```mycurl.sh```
 - For example: ```management.endpoints.config = /Users/foobar/amq-alerts/mycurl.sh```